muhammetaliakbay/reactive-library/README.md

 # Reactive-Library

-Foobar is a TypeScript library for dealing with reactive implementations of essential data structures.
+Reactive-Library is a TypeScript library for dealing with reactive implementations of essential data structures.

 ## Installation